India Manufacturing Tracker: 2024-25

 India’s manufacturing sector in 2024

-The latest, revised HSBC India Manufacturing Purchasing Managers Index (PMI), compiled by S&P Global, stood at 57.5 in October, up from 56.5 in September.
-The figure stood at 57.5 in August followed by July with 58.1, a marginal dip from the previous month with 58.3.
+According to the latest, preliminary estimates released by HSBC India Manufacturing Purchasing Managers Index (PMI), compiled by S&P Global, India Services PMI was revised to 58.4 in November 2024 from reading of 58.5 in October.
+The figure stood at 56.5 in September, 57.5 in August followed by July with 58.1, a marginal dip from the previous month with 58.3.

 India’s manufacturing sector has been growing steadily, with March marking the 33rd consecutive month of output growth, and the fastest growth in new orders in three-and-a-half years.
 Both domestic and export markets contributed to this rise, with export orders increasing at their quickest pace since May 2022.